ShadowDev7/OpenPunnett/README.md

 ## Notes

 This tool is designed for simple one-gene Punnett square exercises and educational use.
 In addition, this manual applies to the Greek version too.
-Also, my biology knowledge comes from school so if there is something inaccurate.
-Give it a commit (contribute) and I will fix it

 ## License

 MIT

+## Credits

+ShadowDev7 - Developer of the python CLI
+Krikonis11 - Developeer of the website